aditya10avg/aditya10avg/README.md

 - 👨‍💻 Check out my website to know more about me as a person- https://adityavg10.netlify.app/](https://adityavg10.netlify.app/

-- 💬 Ask me about **Startups and emerging technologies like AR/VR, and Quantum Computing.
+- 💬 Ask me about **Startups and emerging technologies like AR & VR, and Quantum Computing.
 (I am more curious about these things)**

 - 📫 How to reach me **adityavg1005@gmail.com**